 There’s nothing more American than a Western classic.
 From John Wayne movies to the books that inspired them, Westerns tell the story of America in its toddler years.
 These tried and true tales of frontier life recall the many adventures had by those who carved out and settled in the Wild West.
 The Western might not be the most popular books on the market today, but we can’t deny their impactful role in literature.

 The first Western dates back to 1824.
 It was a book written by James Fenimore Cooper that told the story of a white child who grew up among Native Americans.
 It was the first book of its kind to tell the story of frontier life west of the Mississippi.
-Of course, back then it was a modern tale, but this book set the table for over a hundred years of classics.
+Of course, back then it was a modern tale, but this book set the table for over a hundred years western authors writing classics.

 What Did These Western Books Do To Qualify For This List

 Any time you are ranking the best of something the results are usually somewhat subjective but we have did our best to come up with a list the readers of the western genre will truly like.
 To come up with this list we took into account:

 - quantity and quality of user reviews

 - opinions of readers of this genres

 - commercial success